Learn to Hunt

 Fur Harvester Education is not-mandatory in Iowa in order to hunt or trap.
 This course is designed to give participants the knowledge, skill, attitude, and judgment to selectively and responsibly trap furbearing animals for the many benefits it provides.

 Participants who attend a hands-on Iowa Fur Harvester Education Workshop will receive instruction on:

-To sign up for a hands-on Fur Harvester Education Workshop search our Statewide Online Database under "Advanced Hunter Education Courses" for an upcoming workshop in your area!
+To sign up for a hands-on Fur Harvester Education Workshop visit Go Outdoors Iowa Events to locate and register for an upcoming workshop in your area!